pierre-vigier/Perl6-Math-Matrix/README.md

 [Operator Methods](#methods)
 ----------------------------

-Operators with method aliases, for more explanations loo into [ops chapter](#operators):
+Operators with the methods they refer to.
+(Most ops are just aliases.)
+For more explanations of the ops with examples see the [ops chapter](#operators):

   * prefix ? --> [Bool](#bool)